Competence of Courts to allow Application under Section 29a of the Arbitration and Conciliation Act, 1996

 The court in this case was of opinion that “Petitions under Section 11 of the Act are filed irrespective of the pecuniary jurisdiction of the Court and the same analogy would apply to the petitions under Section 29A of the Act.”

 Therefore, it was concluded that, in matters of International Commercial Arbitration, if one was to follow the definition of the term Court under Section 2(1)(e) f the Act and apply the same in a strict sense, then it would be the High Court exercising Original or Appellate jurisdiction which would have the power to extend the mandate and substitute the Arbitrator.

-In such a situation, the High Court would be substituting an Arbitrator appointed by the Supreme Court which would perhaps lead to the High Court overstepping its jurisdiction as the power to appoint the Arbitrator is exclusively in the domain of the Supreme Court.
-Thus, the court concluded that an application seeking extension of the mandate of the Arbitrator under Section 29A of the Act would lie only before the Court which has the power to appoint Arbitrator under Section 11 of the Act and not with the Civil Courts.
-Section 11 of the Act vests the Supreme Court and High Court to appoint an Arbitrator as the case may be.
+In such a situation, the High Court would be substituting an Arbitrator appointed by the Supreme Court, which would perhaps lead to the High Court overstepping its jurisdiction as the power to appoint the Arbitrator is exclusively in the domain of the Supreme Court.
+Thus, the court concluded that an application seeking an extension of the mandate of the Arbitrator under Section 29A of the Act would lie only before the Court, which has the power to appoint an Arbitrator under Section 11 of the Act and not with the Civil Courts.
+Section 11 of the Act vests the Supreme Court and High Court to appoint an Arbitrator, as the case may be.

 Institution – Army Institute of Law, Mohali

 Misc.
 Civil Application (O.J.)
 No.1 of 2018 in Petition under Arbitration Act No.56 of 2016, decided on 14.09.2018.